pretix/pretix-docs/docs/guides/seating.md

 You can edit the seat ID by selecting a single seat and editing the string in the "Seat ID" field.

 **Copying rows** creates duplicate seat IDs as well as combination of zone, row number, and seat number.
-Change the row number of the row you copied to an number that is not yet in use on the plan.
+Change the row number of the row you copied to a number that is not yet in use on the plan.
 Then, activate the "Reversed" toggle and deactivate it again.
 This refreshes seat IDs so that there will be no more duplicates in that row.